midhun-sadanand/censorium/README.md

 Censorium is a complete image redaction system that automatically detects and obscures faces and license plates in images.
 Built with PyTorch, FastAPI, and Next.js, it provides both a web interface and CLI tool for privacy-preserving image processing.

+## License Plate Training Dataset

+- **Download**: If you want to obtain the license plate training dataset used for this project, you can access it here: [`Google Drive dataset link`](https://drive.google.com/drive/u/0/folders/1pIyvvq500rL2o8d7HqcI4PXJHNo-AQXt).
+- **Placement**: After downloading, place the folder named `training` directly inside the `backend` directory of this repository so that the final path is `backend/training/`.

 ## Quick Start

 ### Prerequisites